 Bottom Line

-This is just the start of what could be an endless list of ways to use that big bonus of Chase points for travel – or other expenses.
+This is just the start of what could be an endless list of ways to use a big bonus of Chase points for travel – or other expenses.
 This list is truly just the tip of the iceberg.

 And that's why we love Chase points so much – and why we always encourage travelers to start with Chase credit cards before moving on to other banks.